Fiona-Nyadero/TafSIRI/README.md

 ### Author(s) LinkedIn:
 * Fiona Nyadero
 * Steffanie Chepkirui

-## Additional Resources:
-* What Your Code Repository Says About You
-* Awesome List of READMEs

 We appreciate your interest in TafSIRI and look forward to your engagement with our platform!